Jhana 8 logo with lotus leaf.

 Third Jhana

-J The joy and bliss and happiness of the 1st and 2nd Jhanas slips away and is replaced by a refinement of the mind which feels more like peace, contentment, equanimity, and balance.
-There is a tangible quality here that can be focused on.
+The joy and bliss and happiness of the 1st and 2nd Jhanas slips away and is replaced by a refinement of the mind which feels more like peace, contentment, equanimity, and balance.
+There is something of a more tangible quality here that can be focused on.
 Unlike the next Jhana.

 Fourth Jhana